 Research on intermediate staff

-There are various studies on the situation of intermediate staff which examine different aspects: the Federal Statistical Office for a wide-ranging Monitoring the situation of university graduates, their professional prospects and on the numerical composition of the teaching staff (only in German) and on university staff at Swiss universities (only in German).
+There are various studies on the situation of intermediate staff which examine different aspects: the Federal Statistical Office for a wide-ranging Monitoring the situation of university graduates, their professional prospects and on the numerical composition of the teaching staff and on university staff at Swiss universities.

 In recent years there have been a number of major studies dedicated to intermediate staff, such as the Survey by Actionuni on the situation of intermediate academic staff on behalf of the State Secretariat for Education, Research and Innovation from 2009 (PDF, 500 KB, in German) and the Evaluation of the Federal Programme for Equal Opportunities for women and men at universities of the BASS Bureau from 2012 (PDF, 1.5 MB, in German).
 In 2013, the Swiss Science and Technology Council published a study on the promotion of early career researchers for an innovative Switzerland (SSTC Report 2/2013), and in 2015 on promotion cultures and tenure track models at Swiss universities (both in German).
 The report by the Swiss Federal Council (2.28 MB, in German) is of key importance in response to a postulate from the Council of States entitled "Massnahmen zur Förderung des wissenschaftlichen Nachwuchses in der Schweiz" from 2014.